appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Using JavaScript libraries

-The external libraries can be used anywhere inside `{{ }}` just as JavaScript is used in the rest of the application.
-The signature of the JavaScript libraries are exactly the same as mentioned in their documentation.
+External libraries can be used within `{{ }}` in the same way JavaScript is used elsewhere in the application.
+For more information about the signature of the JavaScript libraries, see their official documentation.

 ### Examples
 Here are some examples of how to use external JavaScript libraries: